 The keyword you need to take note of when referring to equity is “residual”.
 After paying off your creditors, the remaining assets of the business are the equity of the owners.
 Simply put, equity is the financial share of the owners in a company.
 It is also known as “net worth”.
 The basic formula for computing equity is:

 Equity = Money Invested – Money Withdrawn + (-) Accumulation of Earnings

 For example, you are a business owner.
 You have invested $1,000.
 During the year, you have decided to withdraw $100.
 At the end of the year, you got a total profit of $200.
 Your equity, then, will be $1,000 (initial investment) minus $100 (withdrawals) plus $200 (profit) – a total of $1,100!
 Yay!

-Understanding the basic accounting equation and its elements is key to understanding the company which you’d like to invest into or are currently investing in.
+Understanding the basic accounting equation and its elements is key to understanding the company in which you’d like to invest into or are currently investing.